 Example of a search result page:

-The Keyword controlled vocabulary is a locally maintained vocabulary specific to The American Legion ecosystem.
+The Subject controlled vocabulary is a locally maintained vocabulary specific to The American Legion ecosystem.
 Format Type is the second controlled vocubulary used throughout the system.
 This vocabulary is derived from Nomenclature 3.0 for Museum Cataloging by Paul Bourcier, Ruby Rogers and the Nomenclature Committee and applied with local best practices.

 Relevant Collection Groups